jake-knerr/chess/README.md

 #### If it is difficult to select child content due to deep nesting or any other issue, consider breaking up the component into smaller components.

+> Why?
+Smaller components are easier to comprehend.

 **[⬆ Table of Contents](#toc)**

 ---